datanav/docs/behind-the-scenes.rst

 - Third-party dependencies are reviewed on a regular basis.

-- Software artifacts are verified and checked against published hashses to avoid tampering risks.
+- Software artifacts are verified and checked against published hashes to avoid tampering risks.